hashlookup/hashlookup.io/README.md

 # hashlookup project

 The [hashlookup project](https://github.com/hashlookup) provides a complete set of open source tools and [open standards](https://datatracker.ietf.org/doc/draft-dulaunoy-hashlookup-format/) to lookup hash values against known database of files.
+Hashlookup helps to improve and speed-up Digital Forensic and Incident Response (DFIR) by providing a readily-accessible list of known files metadata published.

 ## Public online hashlookup services

 - [CIRCL hashlookup (hashlookup.circl.lu)](https://www.circl.lu/services/hashlookup/) - API [hashlookup.circl.lu](https://hashlookup.circl.lu/)
 - [Metalookup public web interface - Find published software by hashes](https://www.metalookup.com/)

-## Tools using hashlookup services or dataset
+### Tools using hashlookup services or dataset

 - [hashlookup-forensic-analyser](https://github.com/hashlookup/hashlookup-forensic-analyser) Analyse a forensic target (such as a directory) to find and report files found and not found from CIRCL hashlookup public service or offline with Bloom filters.
 This tool can help a digital forensic investigator to know the context, origin of specific files during a digital forensic investigation.
 - [PyHashlookup](https://github.com/hashlookup/PyHashlookup) is a client API in Python to query CIRCL hashlookup.